CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Experiments

 \textbf{Parameter Sensitivity} We also study the parameter sensitivity of the CATCH.
 Figure~\ref{Window size} shows the performance under different input window sizes.
 As discussed, a single point can not be taken as an instance in time series.
 Window segmentation is widely used in the analysis, and window size is a significant parameter.
 For our primary evaluation, the window size is usually set as 96 or 192.
 Besides, we adopt the score weight in section~\ref{Frequency-Enhanced Point-Granularity Scoring} to trade off the temporal score and the frequency score--see Figure~\ref{Score-lambda}.
 We find that score weight is mostly stable and easy to tune in the range of 0.01 to 0.1.
 Figure~\ref{Training-patch-size} and Figure~\ref{Testing-patch-size} present that our model is stable to the Traing patch size and Testing patch size respectively over extensive datasets.
 Note that a small patch size indicates a larger memory cost and a larger patch number.
 Especially, only considering the performance, its relationship to the patch size can be determined by the data pattern.
-For example, our model performs better when the traing patch size is 8 for the MSL dataset, the testing patch size is 32 for the CICIDS dataset.
+For example, our model performs better when the traing patch size is 8 for MSL, the testing patch size is 32 for CICIDS.

 \textbf{Anomaly criterion visualization} We show how CATCH works by visualizing different anomalies in Figure~\ref{Visualization}.
 This figure showcases CATCH's performance across five anomaly categories~\citep{lai2021revisiting} on the TODS dataset, with temporal and frequency scores displayed in the second row, and the final anomaly scores in the third row.
 For point anomalies (first and second columns), the temporal scores exhibit sharp increases at the true anomaly locations, dominating the total scores.
-In contrast, for subsequence anomalies (third, fourth, and fifth columns), frequency scores remain elevated across the entire anomaly interval, show strong sensitivity to the actual boundaries of subsequence anomalies and compensate for the insensitivity of the temporal scores, which provides empircal evidence for the Frequency-Enhanced Point-Granularity Scoring technique in Section~\ref{Frequency-Enhanced Point-Granularity Scoring}.
+In contrast, for subsequence anomalies (third, fourth, and fifth columns), frequency scores remain elevated across the entire anomaly interval, show strong sensitivity to the actual boundaries of subsequence anomalies and compensate for the insensitivity of the temporal scores.
 Consequently, each domain contributes uniquely, allowing the final anomaly scores to accurately capture both point and subsequence anomalies.